-Alexander Chen is an internationally acclaimed artist that paints in, what he calls, a “hyper-realist” style.
-He travels throughout the world, visiting historical and cultural landmarks, transporting his audience into the exciting settings of his paintings.
+Alexander Chen is an internationally acclaimed artist who paints in what he calls a "hyper-realist" style.
+He travels worldwide, visiting historical and cultural landmarks and transporting his audience into the exciting settings of his paintings.
 The streets of Paris, Times Square in New York, the Great Wall of China, the London Bridge, and the Grand Canyon are some of the locations that have inspired his paintings.
-Chen is grateful that he was afforded the opportunity to experience many different cultures during his life.
+Chen is grateful that he was allowed to experience many different cultures.

-Born in the hot and humid city of Guangzhou, China in 1952, Chen first discovered his love of art while developing a series of drawings at the age of 4.
-He continuously nurtured his talent and vision as his life went through tumultuous change.
-When he was 16, Chen read “Around the World in 80 Days” and was struck with the urge to travel.
-Walking and biking, Chen journeyed as far as he was able to document his surroundings.
-At 16 he moved to the countryside where, as a farmer, Chen learned to love the land and became in awe of its splendor.
+Born in the hot and humid city of Guangzhou, China, in 1952, Chen first discovered his love of art while developing a series of drawings at age 4.
+He continuously nurtured his talent and vision as his life underwent tumultuous change.
+When he was 16, Chen read "Around the World in 80 Days" and was urged to travel.
+Walking and biking, Chen journeyed as far as he could to document his surroundings.
+At 16, he moved to the countryside where, as a farmer, Chen learned to love the land and became in awe of its splendor.

-By the time he was 26, Alexander began studying at various art schools and colleges in China, including the Arts and Crafts School at Guang Dong and the Guangzhou Academy of Fine Arts.
+By age 26, Alexander began studying at various art schools and colleges in China, including the Arts and Crafts School at Guang Dong and the Guangzhou Academy of Fine Arts.
 In addition to learning more about his craft, Chen met and married a fellow student and artist, Su.
 They have one son named Brandon.

 As he traveled throughout China during the 1980s, Chen quickly developed a reputation as an upcoming young artist.
 His paintings were collected by provincial and national art museums and were selected for display by the National Art Exhibitions of China.